0xAtelerix/docs/technology.md

 - Recalculation of APY or inflation rates.
 - MEV (Miner Extractable Value) optimizations.

+These functions are clearly demarcated based on where in the lifecycle they occur, for example these events could trigger the following business logic:

+- Before Epoch
+    - Collect user fees
+    - Pay fees for restaking L1 tokens to subscribe for the next Epoch

+- Before Block
+    - Validate oracle-provided rates
+    - Regulate stablecoin value

+- Before Transaction
+    - Pay for transaction using an NFT
+    - Delegate payment to a paymaster

+- After Transaction
+    - Mint locked tokens as rewards for governance voting
+    - Adjust APY or inflation rates based on liquidity, activity, and oracle data
+    - Perform MEV backrunning as part of the Appchain
+    - Calculate rate changes and introduce value-gathering transactions without third-party block builders

+- After Block
+    - Update future airdrop index based on user activity

+- After Epoch
+    - Distribute rewards on the Appchain or L1 according to pre-defined metrics
+    - Initiate auction to sell collected tokens (injective)
+    - Mint tokens based on the calculated APY

 ## Security bootstrapping with restaking

 Launching a new Appchain presents a well-known bootstrapping challenge: without an established validator set or strong stake base, the chain is vulnerable to centralization, security attacks, and validator coordination issues.
 This in turn makes it harder to attract new validators.

-Pelagos solves this by using restaking—a mechanism that leverages capital already staked in large, established, and secure PoS ecosystems (such as Ethereum, Bitcoin (via Babylon), Solana, TON, etc.).
+Pelagos inherits its security model from the underlying L1s.
+Restaking leverages capital already staked in large, established, and secure PoS (Proof of Stake) ecosystems (such as Ethereum, Bitcoin (via Babylon), Solana, TON, etc.).
 Validators can “restake” their locked assets to secure Pelagos Appchains, eliminating the need for each Appchain to bootstrap its own validator set or native token.

+Restaking is cornerstone to the Pelagos architecture ensuring that critical validation and execution duties are undertaken by entities whose alignment is ensured.
 By putting their existing stake at risk of slashing for poor performance or malicious behavior, validators are economically aligned with the success and security of the Appchains they serve.
 This allows new Appchains to gain immediate access to a large, robust, and decentralized validator network: avoiding the overhead of launching their own staking tokens, designing complex validator incentive models, or managing permissioned validator sets.

 Pelagos’ approach increases system resilience by pooling validators across multiple chains and staking models.
 While restaking introduces shared risks—like slashing exposure cascading across chains—it also significantly raises the cost of attacking any single Appchain, since attackers must overcome the economic weight of the entire restaked network.

+Pelagos security relies on robust tokens and substantial stakes rather than a single native token — removing the requirement to trust in a single chain’s token stability.
+By combining restaking from Ethereum, Bitcoin, Solana, and TON, Pelagos leverages an aggregate security stake far exceeding individual L1s.

 ### Restaking-secured operations

-Restaking is cornerstone to the Pelagos architecture ensuring that critical validation and execution duties are undertaken by entities whose alignment is ensured.
 Pelagos' Autonomous Verifiable Services (AVS) delegates tasks to restakers, such as:

 - Sequencing consensus execution
 - Performing TSS (Threshold Signature Scheme) for secure external transactions